 - TransMac offers you a 15 days period of free trial for your evaluation.

 You will have to buy the TransMac license key for continued use.
 Buy it for $59.00 only.

 9. Win32 Disk Imager (Windows & Linux, Free)

 One of the truest alternatives to Rufus is Win32 Disk Imager.
 The tool is one of the oldest applications for flashing low-level utility OS, such as Raspbian onto SD cards and USB drives.
-You have to provide the source image, select the stick where you want to flash, click Write, and it is done.
+You have to provide the source image, select the stick where you want to flash, and click Write, and it is done.